About SketchList 3D – furniture design software.

 Will an iPad app be available for this program?

 Ease of use is a personal assessment.
 We have had people generate complex designs within a day or two of downloading the trial copy.
-Some say that SketchList 3D is much easier to learn than traditional CAD systems.
+Most say that SketchList 3D is much easier to learn than traditional CAD systems.
 Users proficient in those systems have moved to SketchList because it is more productive and easier to use.
 To make your own decision on the ease of use, view the videos.
 If they seem understandable, download a trial and see for yourself.
-If you have specific questions, send them to email@example.com.

 Can I import projects from Google SketchUp?

-No. In order to achieve its ease of use, it is radically different than that package.
+No. In order to achieve SketchList’s ease of use, it is radically different than that other package.

 Is it possible to make sure boards don’t bump into each other, i.e., not occupy the same space at the same time?